fastapi/fastapi/docs/tutorial/sql-databases.md

 We name it `SessionLocal` to distinguish it form the `Session` we are importing from SQLAlchemy.

-We will use `Session` to declare types later and getter better editor support and completion.
+We will use `Session` to declare types later and to get better editor support and completion.

 For now, create the `SessionLocal`: